+Richmond Hill takes considerable care in providing a safe and reliable supply of drinking water.
 Richmond Hill drinking water staff are certified by the MECP to test and monitor water quality and to maintain and operate infrastructure.
 All relevant skills are continually being updated through publication notices, training, and workshops.
-In 2018, Richmond Hill complied with all mandatory testing under the Ontario Drinking-Water Quality Standards.
+In 2019, Richmond Hill complied with all mandatory testing under the Ontario Drinking-Water Quality Standards.